CDCgov/ITF-Dashboard/README.md

 - If you need assistance with this step, please contact the ITF-SAVI Team to request the .Renviron file.
 - [Read more about .Renviron files here](https://support.rstudio.com/hc/en-us/articles/360047157094-Managing-R-with-Rprofile-Renviron-Rprofile-site-Renviron-site-rsession-conf-and-repos-conf)

-### Processing Steps

-There are 3 steps in the processing pipeline:
-1. Pulling and processing data for all internal dashboards [(itf_dashboard/0_output_data.R)](https://github.com/CDCgov/ITF-Dashboard/blob/master/itf_dashboard/0_output_data.R)
-1. Pulling and processing data for all external dashboards [(covid_data_tracker/0_output_data.R)](https://github.com/CDCgov/ITF-Dashboard/blob/master/covid_data_tracker/0_output_data.R)
-1. Writing out data to Azure Data Lake [(export_data.R)](https://github.com/CDCgov/ITF-Dashboard/blob/master/.github/workflows/export_data.R)

-The GitHub Actions workflow runs the first two at the same time and waits until they're complete to run the last one.

-- **Running the pipeline manually, you should ensure that you've run the first two data pull steps before attempting to export.**

-- If the data export script is successful, you should be able to see the files in Data Lake with an updated timestamp.

 ### Data sources referenced:
 The project uses several publicly-available data sources, including: